TanmayKarmakar7/TanmayKarmakar7/README.md

 # 👋 Hi, I'm Tanmay Karmakar

-## 🚀 Full Stack Web Developer
+## 🚀 MERN Stack Developer

-I'm a passionate developer specializing in building scalable and efficient web applications.
-I love exploring new technologies, solving real-world problems, and continuously expanding my skills.

----
+- 💻 MERN Stack Developer, passionate about web development and coding.
+- 🎓 Pursuing a Bachelor's in Computer Applications (BCA) at SKBU University.
+- 🌱 Currently learning advanced JavaScript and React.
+- 👨‍💻 Web Developer with experience in building responsive and user-friendly websites.

 ### 🛠️ Tech Stack